Shinsuke Nakamura: Championship pursuits (2021–present)

-Pro Wrestling Noah (2023)
+Pro Wrestling Noah (2023, 2025)

-On October 30, 2022, Pro Wrestling Noah announced that Nakamura (while under WWE contract) will be The Great Muta's opponent for the Noah The New Year show on January 1, 2023.
-At the event, Nakamura defeated Muta.
+On October 30, 2022, Pro Wrestling Noah announced that Nakamura (while under WWE contract) would be The Great Muta's opponent for the Noah The New Year show on January 1, 2023.
+At the event, Nakamura defeated Muta, his long-time idol, in a dramatic finish.
+In December, the match was awarded the Best Bout Award (2023) by Tokyo Sports, recognizing it as one of the most outstanding matches of the year in Japan.

+On October 14, 2024, in a Pro Wrestling Noah event at Korakuen Hall, Keiji Muto announced that Ulka Sasaki would face Nakamura on January 1, 2025 at Nippon Budokan, as part of the Noah The New Year 2025 show.
+Nakamura defeated Sasaki at the event.

 In other media

 Along with fellow NJPW wrestler Kazuchika Okada, Nakamura is featured in the Japanese music video directed by fashion designer, DJ and record producer Nigo for Pharrell Williams' song "Happy", released in May 2014.

+In 2015 they also appeared in the music video for the song LOLLiPOP by Tempura Kidz, which in 2024 was used in Sonic the Hedgehog 3 (film) soundtrack.

 On May 27, 2014, Nakamura published an autobiography titled King of Strong Style: 1980–2014.
 An English language version of the book was released by Viz Media on August 7, 2018.

-Nakamura made his first video game appearance as a playable character in King of Colosseum II in 2004, and made his latest video game appearance in WWE 2K22 as King Nakamura.
-A later update to the game added his previous gimmick as Shinsuke Nakamura.
+Nakamura made his first video game appearance as a playable character in King of Colosseum II in 2004, Nakamura has been added into many WWE games, including: WWE Tap Mania, WWE Mayhem, WWE Universe, WWE Undefeated, WWE Champions, WWE SuperCard, WWE 2K17 (As DLC), WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K Battlegrounds, WWE 2K22, WWE 2K23, WWE 2K24, and WWE 2K25.

+Nakamura's theme was sampled on Lil Uzi Vert's song "Nakamura" (named after him), which appeared on Uzi's 2023 album Pink Tape.

 Personal life

-Nakamura resides in Orlando, Florida.
-He has been an avid surfer since 2003.
-He married Harumi Maekawa in September 2007.
+As of March 2016, Nakamura resides in Orlando, Florida.
+He practices Brazilian jiu-jitsu and Shito-ryu karate, and has also been an avid surfer since 2003.

-Nakamura also practices Brazilian jiu-jitsu and Shito-ryu karate.